DimitrisReppas/End-to-end-wine_quality_prediction/README.md

 ```bash
 dvc add data_given/winequality.csv
 ```
-### Start MLflow Tracking Server
+### Start MLflow tracking server

-Run the following command in a new command promt window
+Execute the following command in a new terminal window:
 ```bash
 mlflow server --backend-store-uri sqlite:///mlflow.db --default-artifact-root ./artifacts --host 0.0.0.0 -p 1234
 ```
-Navigate to MLflow UI in http://localhost:1234/
+Navigate to the MLflow UI at http://localhost:1234/

 ### Run the DVC Pipeline

 The pipeline includes the following stages:
-1) the data loading
+1) data loading
 2) data splitting
-3) the training
+3) model training
-4) the evaluation of the model on test set
+4) model evaluation on the test set
-5) choosing always the best model from the mlflow.db
+5) choosing the best model from the mlflow.db

 Run the DVC Pipeline:
 ```bash